aldolat/delicious-readings/README.md

 I could be useful, for example, to publish your readings on the Web.
 Let's say that you read a webpage and bookmark it as "readings".
 This plugin can get the bookmarks from the tag "readings" (or whatever it is) and display them on a widget in your sidebar.
+You can also use a shortcode if you want to display your reading list on a static page or on a single post.

 The plugin may display for each tag: